In 2015, Sanchez signed with the Phillies (see Transactions below).

 In 2016, Sixto claimed the ERA title (0.50 ERA and only 4 runs in 11 starts) for the Gulf Coast League in 2016.
 And after that, he finished off his season with seven scoreless innings in the GCL playoffs.

 In 2017, Baseball America rated Sanchez as the 5th-best prospect in the Phillies farm system.
 They had Sixto at second-best prospect, behind only J.P.
 Crawford, in the spring of 2018.
-And in the winter before 2019 spring camps opened, Sanchez was the #1 prospect in the Phillies organization.SS="highlight">
+And in the winter before 2019 spring camps opened, Sanchez was the #1 prospect in the Phillies organization, then stayed number one in the spring of 2020.

 - Feb.
 7, 2019: Philly made a big splash by acquiring Marlins catcher J.T.
 Realmuto in exchange for top prospect Sixto Sanchez, catcher Jorge Alfaro, pitching prospect Will Stewart, and $250,000 international slot money.